 More coming soon!Get familiar with Slack Enterprise Grid for large organizations.If you're curious about what's new in Slack — and what's changed — you're in the right place.Develop your skills and prepare to become Slack Certified!

-If you’d like your team to go back to using Slack’s built-in authentication, or switch to a different identity provider (IDP), you can turn off single sign-on (SSO).
+If you’d like your workspace to go back to using Slack’s built-in authentication, or switch to a different identity provider (IDP), you can turn off single sign-on (SSO).

-When SSO is turned off, team members will sign in using their email address and Slack password.
+When SSO is turned off, members will sign in using their email address and Slack password.

 Turn off SSO

-Click your team name to open the Team Menu.
+Click your workspace name in the top left to open the menu.

-Select Team Settings.
-This will open your team site.
+Select Workspace Settings.
+This will open your workspace site.

 From the Authentication tab, click the orange button to Disable Google Auth or Switch to built-in authentication if you’re using SAML authentication.

-Team members will be sent an email to let them know about the change and to remind them to set a password, if they don’t already have one.✨
+Members will be sent an email to let them know about the change and to remind them to set a password if they don’t already have one.✨

 Switch to a different IDP